Correcting for Nonignorable Nonresponse Bias in Ordinal Observational Survey Data: Conclusion

 As with all selection-based corrections, conclusions depend on the assumed latent structure and on the credibility of any exclusion restrictions.
 Nonetheless, by making the extrapolation from respondents to nonrespondents explicit, transparent, and easy to implement, the ordinal VRP estimator provides a practical tool for sensitivity-aware descriptive inference with widely used ordinal survey measures.

-\paragraph{Acknowledgments} We thank Michael Peress for sharing his computer code with us.
-We also thank Ilker Kalin and participants at the MIER 2025 and SEAM 2025 conferences for helpful comments and suggestions.
+\paragraph{Acknowledgments} We thank the editor and three anonymous reviewers for their valuable comments and suggestions.
+We also thank Michael Peress for sharing his computer code with us, and Ilker Kalin and participants at the MIER 2025 and SEAM 2025 conferences for helpful comments and suggestions.
+We acknowledge the use of OpenAI's GPT-5 and Anthropic’s Claude for assistance with grammar, language and code editing.
+The content, analysis, and interpretations presented in the letter, online appendix, and replication files are entirely our own.
+Any remaining errors are ours.

-\paragraph{Funding Statement} This research was supported by Horizon Europe (award 101079219) and the Recovery and Resilience Plan for Slovakia (award 09I01-03-V04-00063/2024/VA).
+\paragraph{Funding Statement} This research was supported by Horizon Europe (award 101079219 and 101177204) and the Recovery and Resilience Plan for Slovakia (award 09I01-03-V04-00063/2024/VA).
 L.L. acknowledges support from the Slovak Research and Development Agency under contracts VEGA 1/0398/23 and APVV-21-0360.

 \paragraph{Competing Interests} The authors declare no conflict of interest.

 \paragraph{Data Availability Statement} Replication data and code can be found at: \url{https://github.com/LukasLaffers/vrpoprob}.